-Board or State As sociation Address City State Zip Request and Agreem nent to Arbitrate ning and remaining a member of the has previously consented to arbitration Board of REALTORS der its rules and regulations. erson named below is a member in go EALTORS® at the time the dispute arose rd (or Participant in its MLS), or was real estate business as defined by Artics you wish to name as respondents to nics exists between me (or my firm) an principal 1 Name Address , Realtor principal A 11 Γ Name Address My claim is predicated upo wing to me (or I retain) from the above on the statement attached, marked Exy held by hibit I and incorporated m of \$ by reference into this application.
-Th Parties are strongly encourable other party(ies) and to the a aged to provide any and all documents and evidence they inter nd to introduce during the hearing to the "in accordance with the pro award and, if I am the non- the party(ies) named in the or trust account maintained within this time period may fessional standards procedures set forth prevailing party, to, within ten (10) day award or (2) deposit the funds with the d for this purpose.
-Failure to satisfy the h in the bylaws of the Boys following transmittal are Professional Standard the award or to deposit the triship duty and may subject to the standard are award or to deposit the standard are subject to the standard triship duty and may subject to the standard triship duty and triship duty and the standard triship duty and tr s and Arbitration Manual (alternatively pard").
-I agree to abide by the arbitration of the award, either (1) pay the award the same as Administrator to be held in an escreent funds in the escrow or trust account ect the member to disciplinary action at Ethics and Arbitration Manual. confirmation and enforcement e, I agree to pay the part ty to this arbitration to obtain judiciary obtaining such confirmation the cos (6) I enclose my check in the s um of \$ for the arbitration fil ing deposit. the hearing of the name, add ey to all parties and the B tice no less than fifteen (15) days before Board.
-Failure to provide this notice mage other party(ies) require representation
+Board or State As ssociation Address City State Zip Request and Agreen nent to Arbitrate (1) The undersigned, by becoming and (or Participant in its MLS), has pre d remaining a member of the viously consented to arbitration on through the Board un Board of Real der its rules and regulations.
+(2) I am informed that each person na member of said Board of REALTORS rd (or Participant in its MLS), or (3) A dispute arising out of the real esta (list all persons and/or firms you w nics exists between me (or my firm .
+Realtor® principal Name printerpur Address , Realtor® principal Name , - 1 1 Address (NOTE: Arbitration is generally con Naming a REALTOR® [principal] as respondent's firm; naming a firm m (4) There is due, unpaid and owing to My claim is predicated upon the second control of the s respondent enables the com ay increase the likelihood of on me (or I retain) from the above tatement attached, marked Ex plainant to know who we collecting any resulting a ve-named persons the su- chibit I and incorporated vill participate in the hearing fro award.) m of \$ disputed funds are currently held be Parties are strongly encouraged to other party(ies) and to the association the hearing process and prevent co provide any and all document on prior to the day of the hear s and evidence they intering.
+Providing documen (5) I request and consent to arbitration "in accordance with the professiona award and, if I am the non-prevailing the party(ies) named in the award or trust account maintained for this within this time period may be considered the discretion of the Board of Direction. through the Board in accordant standards procedures set for ag party, to, within ten (10) da or (2) deposit the funds with the purpose.
+Failure to satisfy the sidered a violation of a member of the standard sta the with its Code of Ethica th in the bylaws of the Boys following transmittal the Professional Standard the award or to deposit the standard or to deposit oard").
+I agree to abide by the arbit of the award, either (1) pay the aw is Administrator to be held in an e he funds in the escrow or trust ac ject the member to disciplinary act In the event I do not comply with confirmation and enforcement of th and reasonable attorney's fees incur e arbitration award against m e, I agree to pay the part (6) I understand any party may reques t mediation of a dispute by co ntacting the association' s Professional Standards Adminis (7) I enclose my check in the sum of \$ for the arbitration fil ing deposit.
+(8) I understand that I may be represent the hearing of the name, address, an nd phone number of my attorn ey to all parties and the F of principals of a real estate firm.
+Not to exceed \$500.